dyanagi/example_mjml_rails/README.md

-# mjml-rails example
+# MJML with Rails 6 Example

-An example project for using [mjml-rails](https://github.com/sighmon/mjml-rails) in Ruby on Rails.
+An example app for using [mjml-rails](https://github.com/sighmon/mjml-rails) in Ruby on Rails 6.

-## Dependency
+## Dependencies

-Ruby 2.6.3
+* Ruby 2.6.3
+* Rails 6.0.0
+* Yarn 1.17.0 or later

 ## Setup

 ```bash
 bin/setup
 ```

+There is no database in this app.

 ## Run